In this article

 The Protective Clean is pleasing to the eye, in contrast to the relatively clunky-looking Pro 100.
 In addition, the Sonicare brush is also much quieter, whereas the Pro 1000 is quite noisy.

-In Oral-B’s favor, the Pro 1000 actually weighs slightly less - just under half a pound to the Protective Clean’s 0.79 lbs.
+In Oral-B’s favor, the Pro 1000 weighs slightly less — just under half a pound — than the Protective Clean’s 0.79 lbs.

 The cost of replacement heads also varies for the two brushes.

 An official brush head for the Protective Clean costs $9 ($1 for generic).
 The Pro 1000 brush head costs significantly less at $5.50 ($0.75 for generic).